MichaelHallik/robotframework-xmlvalidator/README.md

 #### Test case status - fail_on_error

 A test case that has resulted in the collection of one or more errors (of whatever type) will receive a status of FAIL.
 You can use the ``fail_on_errors`` (bool) argument to change this default behaviour.
-When set to `False`, the test cases's will always be PASS, regardless whether errors were collected or not.
+When set to `False`, the test cases's status will always be PASS, regardless whether errors were collected or not.

 #### Dyanmic XSD resolution